Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 None

 #### Returns
-The variation object with specified `id`, or an error object
+The variation object with specified `id`

 ### Update variation
 You can update attributes of a specific variation object by sending a `PUT` request to `/v1/variations/:id`, with `:id` being the `id` of a variation.